Paul-Lecomte/chrome-tabs-extension/README.md

 - **Next.js** for the frontend
 - **Chrome Extensions API** for session management
 - **Chrome Storage API** for persistent session data

+## Session Management
+The core feature of the extension allows you to group and manage browser tabs based on categories.
+You can save tabs into sessions, close all tabs in a session, or restore them later.